 Leading cold storage providers are on a buying and expansion spree.
 This year has seen a number of M&As and new projects to meet increased demand for temperature-controlled facilities to support the transportation and distribution of fresh and frozen food.

-Cold storage design build firms like Stellar understand the complexities and requirements of today’s cold storage facilities.
-In a recent white paper, Stellar shared the benefits of an integrated, team approach to designing a cold storage facility while staying within budget considerations.
+Firms such as Stellar that specialize in the design and construction of these facilities understand the complexities and requirements of today’s cold storage facilities.
+In a recent white paper, Stellar shared the benefits of an integrated, team approach to designing a cold storage facilities while staying within budget considerations.

 Taking an integrated approach